 I would also recommend bringing lots of water and snacks, as well as sunscreen.
 You may also want to bring walking poles.

-Notes: Come prepared for any weather.
-Please be mindful of livestock and keep your dogs on a lead
+Dogs are allowed at Pen y Fan and in the Brecon Beacons National Park.
+Please be mindful of livestock and keep your dogs on a lead.

 The best way to explore the Brecon Beacons is to walk up its majestic peaks, along its arresting ridges and across its wild valleys.
 With each step you take, you’ll enjoy the spectacular scenery of the national park and South Wales.
-With each breath you take, you’ll find the wild landscape of the Brecon Beacons is a sight for sore eyes and a balm for the soul.
 From Sugar Loaf Mountain to Llyn y Fan Fach, find the best walks in the Brecon Beacons.